Questions & Answers

 Every private equity deal is different – so you’re bound to have some questions.
-Get to know LDC better here too.
+Get to know private equity firm LDC better here too.
 Take a look at our most frequently asked questions below.

-My business didn’t grow in its last full financial year, but is growing the current financial year – can I still enter?
+My business didn’t grow in its last full financial year, but is growing in the current financial year – can I still enter the LDC Top 50?

 Yes.
 The requirement is that the business is experiencing year on year growth at the time of entering.